Mitja Janc

-Mitja Janc (born 5 April 2003) is a Slovenian handball player who plays for RK Celje.
-He is the younger brother of fellow handball player Blaž Janc.
+Mitja Janc (born 5 April 2003) is a Slovenian handball player who plays for Wisła Płock.

 He participated at the 2021 European Men's U-19 Handball Championship, where he became the top scorer and was selected as the most valuable player.
 In addition, he was selected in the all-star team as the best centre back.
-He also participated at the 2022 European Men's Under-20 Handball Championship.
+He also participated at the 2022 European Men's Under-20 Handball Championship and the 2023 Men's Junior World Handball Championship.